SteamDatabase/RemoteControlDocs/README.md

 </table>

 ## Mouse
-The Mouse API can be used to control the cursor within Steam Big Picture and simulate Mouse Button presses.
+Used to control the cursor within Steam Big Picture and simulate Mouse Button presses.

 ### Mouse Movement
 Moves the Big Picture cursor x/y distance relative to its current position.